Ferdi265/wl-mirror/README.md

 - Mirror an output onto another output by fullscreening the window
 - Reacts to changes in output scale
 - Preserves aspect ratio
+- Corrects for flipped or rotated outputs
+- Supports custom flips or rotations

 ![demo screenshot](https://user-images.githubusercontent.com/4077106/141605347-37ba690c-f885-422a-93a6-81d5a48bee13.png)